intermine/im-docs/docs/about/get-involved.rst

 Setting Up a Development Environment
 ----------------------------------------

-Development does not happen on any of the special branches.
+Development does not happen on the master or dev branch.
 The recommended practice is to fork the `intermine repo <https://github.com/intermine/intermine>`_ and maintain development branches in your own repository.

 Developing a Feature
 ------------------------------------------------

 Code contributions should be discrete units of code.
 They should do one thing (be that fix a bug or add a feature) and not be code dumps.
 Ideally they should refer to existing issues in the `InterMine issue tracker`.
-Let's say we want to develop a new feature - discussed in issue ``#12345: We should be better wombles and recyle everything`` - then we would do the following:
+Let's say we want to develop a new feature - discussed in issue ``#12345: We should be better wombles and recycle everything`` - then we would do the following:

 1. Checkout the current head of `dev` from upstream.